deeheber/Danielle-s-Blog/src/content/blog/signal-and-noise.md

 ## The bad

-- Some are too confident and don't check what the model hands back.
+- It's easy to trust what the model hands back without checking it, right up until it breaks something.
 - Laziness is setting in.
 Not the good kind where you automate the boring tasks.
 The kind where you outsource your thinking and slowly forget how to do it yourself.
 - There's slop everywhere.
 Ugly generated images, walls of text nobody can get through.
 - We're shipping more code than we can understand, without the guardrails to catch it.